PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 20:05:30
+Last updated: 2024-04-02 20:06:05
-Random Quote: We must not allow ourselves to become like the system we oppose. - Desmond Tutu
+Random Quote: I think somehow, we learn who we really are and then live with that decision. - Eleanor Roosevelt